nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Reasons for such implementation**

 1. Adhering to Open-Close Principle: Open for Extension, Closed for Modification.
-2. Having abstract classes to group multiple commands together allows for adherance of DRY (Don't Repeat Yourself) in cases such as `DeleteCommand.COMMAND_WORD` in every class
+2. Having abstract classes to group multiple commands together allows for adherence of DRY (Don't Repeat Yourself) in cases such as `DeleteCommand.COMMAND_WORD` in every class

 **Alternatives considered**